Scripting

 });

-Please note that you may need to manually go to the app's permissions and grant the "net.dinglisch.android.tasker.PERMISSION_RUN_TASKS" permission for this to work, and also you will need to allow this in Tasker's settings under "Preferences > Misc > Allow External Access".
+Please note that you may need to manually go to the app's permissions and allow the app to run Tasker tasks for this to work, and also you will need to allow this in Tasker's settings under "Preferences > Misc > Allow External Access".

 Get Location